-Economics and Entrepreneurial Studies introduces students to basic accounting principles and the role of economics, both within Australia and globally, as well as providing students with a real-life experience of conducting a small business.
+Economics and Entrepreneurial Studies introduces students to basic accounting principles and the role of economics, both within Australia and globally, as well as providing students with a real-life experience of developing an innovative business idea.
 Students learn about the role of budgeting within a household and acquire techniques that can be used to manage personal finances sustainably.
-Additionally, the course explores Australia's place in the global community by considering the nuances of international trade.
-The course also enables the opportunity for students to explore the dynamic role that entrepreneurship plays in our local, national and international community as an agent of creative destruction.
+Additionally, the course explores the various business structures employed in Australia and the risks businesses undertake in their operations.
+The course also enables the opportunity for students to explore the dynamic role that entrepreneurship plays in our local, national and international community.